alpertml/Is_Bankas-_ML_Challenge_-3_Solution/README.md

 Get in Touch
 -
-If you want some help or want to give advice about the app etc. feel free to send a private email to me:
+If you want some help or want to give advice about the it etc. feel free to send a private email to me:

 • tml.alper@gmail.com